Meduza: History

-In 2014, Galina Timchenko was fired from her job as chief editor at Lenta.ru by oligarch Alexander Mamut, a supporter of Vladimir Putin, after she had interviewed Right Sector.
-She launched the new webpage Meduza in October 2014.
+In 2014, Galina Timchenko was fired from her job as chief editor at Lenta.ru by oligarch Alexander Mamut, a supporter of Vladimir Putin, after she had interviewed Right Sector leader Dmytro Yarosh.
+She launched the new webpage Meduza on 25 October 2014.
 Several former journalists of Lenta.ru joined the new online site.

 Timchenko told Forbes that the decision to base Meduza in Latvia was made since "right now, establishing an independent Russian language publishing house in Latvia is possible, while in Russia it is not".
 Moreover, Timchenko stated: "We understood that in Russia, most likely, they would not let us work."

 Russian businessman and former oligarch Mikhail Khodorkovsky and telecommunications magnate Boris Zimin had been considered as passive investors, but they parted ways "for strategic and operational reasons".
+Timchenko said Khodorkovsky had wanted 100 percent control of Meduza, which she considered unacceptable.
 For financial reasons, Timchenko and her partner at Amond & Smith Ltd, Sergey Nazarkin, based Meduza in Latvia.

 In February 2015, the website also launched an English-language version.
-In January 2016, founder and CEO Galina Timchenko handed over the role of chief editor to her deputy Ivan Kolpakov.
+In January 2016, Timchenko handed over the role of chief editor to her deputy Ivan Kolpakov.

 In August 2017, Meduza started a partnership with the American news website BuzzFeed News.
-The partnership included publishing each other’s materials, sharing experiences, and carrying out and publishing joint investigations.
+The partnership included publishing each other's materials, sharing experiences, and carrying out and publishing joint investigations.

 On October 20, 2018, at the outlet's annual celebration, Meduza chief editor and co-founder Ivan Kolpakov reportedly groped an employee's wife, saying, "You're the only one at this party I can harass and get away with it."
 Kolpakov was temporarily suspended until Meduza publicly censured and reinstated him.
-The incident triggered a social media backfire.
+The incident triggered a social media backlash.
 On November 9 Kolpakov announced his resignation saying that "it is the only way to stop the crisis engulfing the website and minimize the damage to its reputation".
 He was reinstated as chief editor on March 11, 2019.

 In 2019, Meduza started the English podcast The Naked Pravda, which highlights how Meduza's top reporting intersects with the wider research and expertise that exists about Russia.

-Meduza published an editorial condemning the 2022 Russian invasion of Ukraine on 24 February 2022; due to its coverage of the invasion, the site was blocked on the territory of Russia by Roskomnadzor among other news websites due to the "systematic dissemination of fakes".
-Actions of the Russian authorities from 2021 caused financial difficulties for Meduza, as it stopped many advertisers from Russia, which were the portal's main source of income, from displying their ads at Medusa's pages.
-This resulted in an international campaign to collect funds to ensure Medusa's survival through donations and buying subscriptions.
-On March 11, Reporters Without Borders announced a mirror site has been set up.
+In May 2022, Helsingin Sanomat started publishing individual Meduza articles translated in Finnish.

+In February 2023, Timchenko's iPhone was targeted with Pegasus spyware.
+The attack occurred a day before a conference of exiled independent Russian media that was held in Berlin and which Timchenko attended; her phone could have been used to eavesdrop on the journalists' conversations during the conference.
+This attack is the first confirmed instance of Pegasus being used against a Russian journalist.
+It is unclear which state carried out the attack.
+Several employees of other independent Russian outlets, Current Time TV and Novaya Gazeta, received notifications from Apple that "state-sponsored attackers" may have attacked their phones as well.